Case Studies on Maternal Death Surveillance and Response

 Para ver esta página en español y descargar los estudios de caso, hacer clic aquí.

-In Latin America and the Caribbean (LAC), the estimated maternal mortality ratio is 59 deaths per 100,000 live births (PAHO/WHO 2015).
+In Latin America and the Caribbean (LAC), the estimated maternal mortality ratio in 2015 was 59 deaths per 100,000 live births (PAHO/WHO).
 Thirteen countries in LAC have MMRs above the regional average: Bahamas, Brazil, Colombia, Guatemala, Haiti, Jamaica, Paraguay, Dominican Republic, Saint Kitts and Nevis, Saint Martin, Suriname and Venezuela.
 However, the actual number of deaths is most likely significantly higher due to under-registration and given that several countries with high mortality ratios, have not presented data over the last 5 years.
 Overall, the LAC region has seen a reduction of its MMR by 39% between 1990 and 2015 (WHO, 2015).

 Efforts to strengthen data and accountability, especially in recent years, have helped fuel this improvement.
 Developing evidence-based care which responds to factual, timely and disaggregated information on how many women die, where, why and when in the reproductive process are essential steps in an effective epidemiological surveillance cycle that helps to prevent future deaths.
 However, much more is needed, particularly in terms of implementing comprehensive maternal death audits, understanding the cause of death and making structural health systems changes to avoid similar deaths in the future.